The best way to prepare before you head out on the trail, is to go through a checklist of the 10 essentials for kids.

 When we go camping, my husband and I let our son watch us build the fire as practice.
 He sees the right way to stack wood and light tinder.
 We also discuss staying back from the fire once it’s lit, and why it’s important not to light a campfire near long grass or dry brush.

 A shelter is important to protect hikers from the elements.
-This is the most overlooked category of the ten essentials, as most people don’t want to admit they could have to spend the night in the woods.
+This is the most overlooked category of the ten essentials, as most people don’t want to admit they could be stranded overnight in the woods.

-Whether you’re stuck in the woods overnight, or you’ve lost sight of the trail marker and it starts to rain.
-Access to a quick shelter will keep you warm and dry until you find help.
+Whether you’re spending an unplanned night in the woods, or you’ve lost sight of the trail marker and it starts to rain, access to a quick shelter will keep you warm and dry until you find help.

 Two types of shelter that are light and easy for a child to carry include: